 The Most Dangerous Superstition by Larken Rose is perhaps the most important book available in our time.
 It is a diamond in the rough and will change the open-minded and intelligent reader’s worldview.
 Buy it on Amazon HERE, or it is available in audio format (free) here:

 Why Won’t god Heal Amputees?
-This book is in contrast to Jordan Petersen’s counsel that “belief in the supernatural is good for humanity in the long run because it provides order.”
+This line of reasoning is in contrast to Jordan Petersen’s counsel that “belief in the supernatural is good for humanity in the long run because it provides order.”

 Everyday Anarchy by Stefan Molyneux, a former philosopher and now mainstream “talking head.”
-His old work is still good, and I have spent many hundreds of hours listening to his old podcast lectures searching for holes in his reasoning.
+Much of his old work is still good, and I have spent many hundreds of hours listening to his old podcast lectures searching for holes in his reasoning.